The Jersey Football Association was founded in 1905 and now, well over a century on, continues to be the governing body for the sport in the island.

-On July 24th 1905, representatives from of clubs in the Jersey Football League met at the Royal Jersey Agricultural & Horticultural Society headquarters then in Church Street, and deiced to form the Jersey Football Association.
-Mr. Thos F Adderson was appointed Jersey Football Association inaugural President.
-That meeting was followed by the first council meeting on the 14th August attended by representatives of seven local clubs; Jersey Wanderers, Post Office F.C, Caesarean F.C St. Luke's F.C, The Rangers F.C and the Royal Garrison Artillery F.C.
+On July 24th 1905, representatives of clubs in the Jersey Football League met at the Royal Jersey Agricultural & Horticultural Society headquarters (then in Church Street), and decided to form the JFA.
+Mr. Thos F Adderson was appointed as the organisation’s inaugural president, the first of 16 who have carried out that role to date.

-During the 1906-07 season Guernsey FA received a letter from Upton Park FC, who offered a challenge trophy to commemorate there many pleasant trips to Guernsey.
-This would become known as the 'Upton Park Trophy' and would eventually be contested by the League winners of Guernsey and Jersey, this trophy is still contested for today.
+During the 1906-07 season, Guernsey FA received a letter from Upton Park FC, who offered a challenge trophy to commemorate their many pleasant trips to the Channel Islands.
+This would become known as the 'Upton Park Trophy' and would eventually be contested by the league winners of Guernsey and Jersey, with the trophy still competed for to this day.

-Football continued to develop in jersey up until the outbreak of the First World War in 1914.
-The league had become so depleted of players that in a special General Meeting held on the 7th December 1914, it was decided that all football cease until a time that the Association deemed possible.
-The association did not reconvene until the winter of 1918.
-It took a further year until the association could form a competitive league and 1919 Jersey had a competitive football league formed.
+Football continued to develop in Jersey up until the outbreak of the First World War in 1914.
+The league had become so depleted of players that in a Special General Meeting, held on the 7th December 1914, it was decided that all football should cease.
+The Association did not reconvene until the winter of 1918 and it took a further year until a competitive league returned.

-Football continued to progress in Jersey after the Great War.
-Jersey Football Association introduced a number of Association Cups including; the Wheway Memorial Trophy in 1919, John Tregear Memorial Cup in 1927 and the Willis Cup in 1929.
-All of these cup competitions continue to be played for today.
+After the war, the Jersey Football Association introduced a number of Association Cups including the Wheway Memorial Trophy in 1919, John Tregear Memorial Cup in 1927 and the Willis Cup in 1929.

-The occupation seemingly put an end to football in the Channel islands.
-However, away from the island in 1942 a group of Jerseymen participating in the Bury District League faced a Guernsey XI in un-official Murrati.
-In 1943 and 1944 more un- official Muratti's took place in Laufen Internment Camp, Bavaria, Germany.
+Away from the island, in 1942, a group of Jerseymen participating in the Bury District League faced a Guernsey XI in unofficial Murrati.
+In 1943 and 1944 more unofficial Murattis took place in Laufen Internment Camp, Bavaria, Germany.

-In 1986 the Jersey FA founded the Centre of Excellence its aim; to provide an advanced player pathway for youngsters on the Island.
-The Centre of Excellence continues to this day, it has grown from a single group of U14 boys to 112 boys and 60 girls participating in the Girls Player development Centre across seven age groups. the Centre is known for supporting the development of some of Jersey most talented footballers including, Brett Pitman, Peter Vincenti and Kurtis Gutherie.
+In 1986 the Jersey FA founded the Centre of Excellence to provide an advanced player pathway for youngsters in the island.
+The Centre of Excellence continues to this day, it has grown from a single group of U14 boys to 112 boys and 60 girls (participating in the Player Development Centre) across seven age groups.
+The Centre is known for supporting the development of some of Jersey’s most talented footballers including, Brett Pitman, Peter Vincenti and Kurtis Guthrie.